nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br>

 **Q**: I double-clicked the productivenus.jar file but the app is not starting.
 What should I do?<br>
-**A**: This is most likely caused by the `security and privacy setting` of your operating system.
-You can either modify your `security and privacy setting` (depends on your operating system) or run ProductiveNUS with the `command prompt`.
+**A**: This is most likely caused by the *Security and Privacy Settings* of your operating system.
+You can either modify your *Security and Privacy Settings* (depends on your operating system) to accept anonymous files or run ProductiveNUS with the `Command Prompt`.

-Below are the instructions for using the `command prompt` to open ProductiveNUS for Windows Users.
+Below are the instructions for using the `Command Prompt` to open ProductiveNUS for Windows Users.
-Ubuntu and MacOS follow the similar instructions but with a different way of opening the `command prompt` and a different `cd` command syntax.
+If your computer runs with Ubuntu or MacOS, the following instructions is applicable but in order to open the `Command Prompt`, you need to run the `Terminal` application.

 *For Windows Users:*
 1. Open the folder where you have downloaded and saved the productivenus.jar file.